fnalways/terminus-docs/docs/how-to/terminus/settings/upgrade.md

 # Upgrade

-You can upgrades system here.
+This section explains how to upgrade the Terminus OS system.

 ![alt text](/images/how-to/terminus/upgrade.png)

-## Current Version
+## Check the Versions

-This section displays the current version of the system.
+- **Current Version**: The current version of the system.

-## New Version

-When a **New Version** appears, it means there is an upgrade available.
-Click on **'Upgrade'** and wait for a while.
+- **New Version**: When a new version appears, it means there is an upgrade available.
+Click on **Upgrade** to upgrade the system to the latest version.

 ![alt text](/images/how-to/terminus/update_successed.png)

-## Development Mode
+## Enable the Development Mode

-Enabling this will allow you to upgrade to the latest development version.
+Enabling this allows you to upgrade to the latest development version.

-The development version updates more frequently and introduces new features faster.
-However, due to limited testing, it may not be as stable as the released version.
+A development version updates more frequently and introduces new features faster.
+However, due to limited testing, it may not be as stable as a released version.